 In November 2015, I was thinking about the about the skid dice.
 I knew I wanted to manufacture and sell them to support the game, and imagining that they might be sold in packs of five.
-You can get them here in our store.
+You can check out the dice game rules now on Board Game Geek.

 Around the same time, I was been wrestling with the campaign system for Gaslands, having had a couple of false starts.
 I was struck with the idea to make a casual dice game using the skid dice which also described a race season.
 Something small enough that the rules could be included as a freebie inside the pack of skid dice.
 Not only would it make the official skid dice a more attractive product for gamers, it would also offer me the opportunity to explore the problem of a describing a race season through writing another game.